ValeriaVG/valeriavg.dev/content/es-modules-import-maps-back-to-the-future.md

 date: 2022-09-24T09:13:15Z
 tags: [javascript, webdev, beginners, esm]
 draft: false
+twitter: "1573572870592135169"
 summary: |
   There was a time when creating a web page meant creating an html file, yet nowadays it seems impossible to build any frontend without the bottomless pit of node_modules, yielding a finely chewed yet hefty bundle.xyz.js.
 Well, I got to learn that it might not be the case soon and, naturally, I feel the urge to share it with the rest of you.
 ---

-There was a time when creating a web page meant creating an html file, yet nowadays it seems impossible to build any frontend without the bottomless pit of node_modules, yielding a finely chewed yet hefty _bundle.xyz.js_.
+There was a time when creating a web page meant creating an html file, yet nowadays it seems impossible to build any frontend without the bottomless pit of node*modules, yielding a finely chewed yet hefty \_bundle.xyz.js*.
 Well, I got to learn that it might not be the case soon and, naturally, I feel the urge to share it with the rest of you.

 ## Start with HTML